How to Naturally Straighten Your Hair Without Heat | Hairstory

 How to Straighten Hair Without Heat

-If you have coarse or curly hair, we don’t want to promise too much, but these techniques – brushing, wrapping, rolling, cool-drying, and banding – can all be used to “stretch” out the curl a bit to change up your hair texture.
+If you’re wondering how to get straight hair without heat, these techniques – brushing, wrapping, rolling, cool-drying, and banding – can all be used to “stretch” out the curl a bit to change up your hair texture.
 Another factor to consider is the season, as humidity will play a part in how long your straight hair will stay that way.
 Applying some hair styling products can help.
 Keeping naturally curly hair straight can be a challenge, but just remember that curl-less people are envious and wonder how to make straight hair wavy!

 How to Straighten Hair Without Damaging It

 When using any of these techniques, prep properly.
-When you’ve finished washing and/or conditioning your hair with a detergent-free shampoo, squeeze out as much extra water as possible.
-Press with a towel (a microfiber towel such as Aquis works best to absorb water without roughing hair up).
+After washing and/or conditioning your hair with a detergent-free shampoo, squeeze out as much extra water as possible.
+Press with a towel (a microfiber towel like Aquis works best to absorb water without roughing up your hair).
 Then, when your hair is damp but not soaking wet, work some leave-in conditioner through it evenly to prep your hair and help hold the straightened shape once you’re done.
-Here are our top tips on how to straighten your hair without heat.
+Here are our top tips on how to make your hair straight without heat

 Method 1: Brushing